Modular external fixator

 Two pins should be inserted in each of the proximal and distal fragments in the safe zones.

 The risk of tendon penetration or injuries to nerves, vessels, and muscles is determined by the anatomy of each region.
-Pins should not be placed where they will enter a joint cavity or growth plate.
+Pins should not be placed where they will enter a joint cavity.
 This is described in the relevant section.

-The use of an image intensifier is recommended to facilitate optimal and safe pin placement.
+When possible the use of the image intensifier is recommended to facilitate optimal and safe pin placement.

 The position of each skin incision is determined by the pin position.
-As the fracture is reduced, skin movement in relation to the pin should be anticipated.
-The incision may be extended to release any skin tension.
+As the fracture is reduced, the pin may move in relation to the skin, and the incision may then need to be extended in order to release any tension in the skin.
+If possible, this may be anticipated and the initial skin incision may be adjusted accordingly.

-Place a drill sleeve with trocar through the prepared soft-tissue channel to prevent damage to soft tissues.
+Place a drill sleeve with trocar through the prepared soft-tissue channel to prevent damage to soft tissues, and confirm correct positioning.
 The use of an image intensifier may be beneficial to determine correct pin trajectories.

 Pin insertion (conventional threaded pins)